tweedegolf/vagrant-docker/README.md

 This should start the box, and you should be ready to start using docker as if it was running on a linux machine.
 Note that the box only allows for projects in your user home folder.
 Files outside your user home cannot be read.
-You may want to change the dockerfile to be able to read these.
+You may want to change the `Vagrantfile` to be able to read these.

 ### OSX
 To start working with projects you still need to point your local docker client